Purplelink

 BibTeX Validator

-Upload a .bib file to check syntax, missing fields, dead DOIs, and verify your citations actually exist - useful for catching AI-hallucinated references.
+Upload or paste a .bib file to check syntax, missing fields, dead DOIs, and verify your citations actually exist — including author and year correctness.
+Download a corrected .bib where CrossRef returns a confident match.
+Useful for catching AI-hallucinated references.
 Files are never stored.

 Drag a .bib file here, or click to choose.
 Max 2 MB.